androidwiltron/craiggoddenpayne.github.io/_posts/2018-3-10-javascript-bundling.md

 - The order of loading can be easily inferred from the code
 - No namespaces are required on window
-- Easy access to modules hosted in npm,
+- Easy access to modules hosted in npm
+- Easy access to other modules in your code

 ### The Present